tc39/proposal-temporal/civildatetime.md

 6. Else, do something else?

-#### CivilDateTime.fromDate (date, zone)
-The abstract operation plus takes as an argument a CivilDate Object and a ZonedInstant Object.
-It creates a new CivilDateTime Object.

-When the fromDate function is called, the following steps are taken:

-1. Let numberOfArgs be the number of arguments passed to this function call.

-2. Assert: numberOfArgs == 2.

-3. Something?

 #### CivilDateTime.toCivilDate
 It creates a new CivilDate Object populated with the relevant values of the CivilDateTime Object on which the operation is performed.